rusefi/rusefi_documentation/Hardware/Completeness_Chart.md

 1. **Bare PCB**: No components soldered.
 For the end user, soldering would be required for **ALL** components.
 ![BareMRE](Images/BareMRE.png "Bare MRE")

-2. **Partially Pupulabed Board**: More than a half of components soldered to it.
+2. **Partially Populated Board**: More than a half of components soldered to it.
 This board would require the end user to do some SMT and/or through-hole soldering to get a functional board.
 ![PartialMRE](Images/PartialMRE.png "Partial MRE")

 1. **Fully Populated Board**: No soldering is required by the end user to have a fully functional board but case is not included.